Why study Classics at Warwick?

 What modules could I study?

-Examples of optional modules could include City of Rome; Democracy and Imperialism; Greek Religion; Principles and Methods of Classical Archaeology; Food & Drink in the Ancient Mediterranean; History of Medicine in the Ancient World; Roman Economy; The Roman Empire from Tiberius to Hadrian; Art & Architecture of Asia Minor; Coinage of Greece & Rome; Transformations of Roman Society under Augustus; Epic & Epyllion; Origins of the Modern Novel; Receptions of Antiquity: East and West; Greek Comedy; Greek Tragedy; Sexuality & Gender in Antiquity and Humanism and early modern Latin texts.
+Examples of optional modules could include City of Rome; Democracy and Imperialism; Greek Religion; Politics and Poetics in Greek and Latin Literature; Principles and Methods of Classical Archaeology; Food & Drink in the Ancient Mediterranean; History of Medicine in the Ancient World; Roman Economy; The Roman Empire from Tiberius to Hadrian; Art & Architecture of Asia Minor; Coinage of Greece & Rome; The Transformation of Roman Society under Augustus; Epic & Epyllion; Origins of the Modern Novel; Receptions of Antiquity: East and West; Greek Comedy; Greek Tragedy; Sexuality & Gender in Antiquity.

 The modules mentioned above may be subject to change.
 Please read our terms and conditions for more detailed information.

-What can a Warwick degree in Classics lead to?
+What careers can a Warwick degree in Classics lead to?

 Graduate destinations include Amnesty International USA, Intern; Ofcom, Standards Officer; Frank PR, Public Relations Consultant; Ernst and Young, Assistant Tax Advisor; Museum of London, Events Coordinator.